wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

+= 3.5 =
+- Added new feature which will Block Fake Googlebots from crawling your site.
+Check the Firewall menu for this new feature.
+- Added code to prevent users from having both the Rename Login Page and Cookie-Based Brute Force features active at the same time.
+- Added some useful info boxes in the dashboard: 1) to inform the user if the cookie based brute force or rename login page features are active, 2) last 5 logins to your site.
+- Fixed minor bug with .htaccess backup feature.
+- Updated the from email address value used for sending backups and file change notification.
+Thanks to @TheAssurer for the tip.
+- Updated the warning message for the disable index view feature.

 = 3.4 =
 - Consolidated "Brute Force" features by moving all such features to the "Brute Force" menu.
 - Improved the file change detection scan feature: Introduced a button allowing admin to view the file change results from the last scan and fixed small bug whereby the change detected flag was not being cleared for applicable cases.
 - Fixed a small bug with "rename login page" feature.
 - Made wp-config.php and .htaccess file backups more secure.
-Thanks to @wzp for the tip.
+Thanks to @TheAssurer for the tip.
 - Made the login code more robust by catering for cases where the "wp_login" action was not passing 2 parameters.

 = 3.3 =